 Source: Department of Employment.
 For full details on Welfare Support Workers visit Job Outlook

-Delivery and assessment: Delivery mode will be face to face in class.
+Delivery and assessment: This course is delivered in a classroom setting.
 Our aim is to provide the best learning environment to enable students to successfully complete the course within the 24-month period.

 Lessons will include some homework and individual tasks, which will be carried out in the students’ own time, at home or in the classroom.
 Students will be able to use the Internet, in class, if they do not have access at home.

 Assessment methods allow for the gathering of sufficient quality evidence about the student’s performance.
 Methods used include question and answer, class activities, observation, role plays, case studies and projects.